census-instrumentation/opencensus-go/README.md

 ## Stats API

-### To create/retrieve/delete a measure a.k.a resource
+### To create/retrieve/delete a measure

 Create and load measures with unit:

     // returns a *MeasureFloat64
-    mf, err := stats.NewMeasureFloat64("/my/float64/measureName", "some measure")
-    if err != nil {
+    mf, err := stats.NewMeasureFloat64("/my/float64/measureName", "some measure", "MBy") if err != nil {
         // handle error
     }
-    mi, err := stats.NewMeasureInt64("/my/otherName", "some other measure") if err != nil {
+    mi, err := stats.NewMeasureInt64("/my/otherName", "some other measure", "1")
+    if err != nil {
         // handle error
     }
     ...

-TODO: where to specify "unit"?
-Shouldn't it be consistent with opencensus-proto/stats/stats.prot in terms of terminoloty? (e.g. measure vs measurement)

 Retrieve measure by name: